What’s New in dotTrace 6.x

 New profiling experience

-Experience the most flexible way to profile .NET apps, ever.
+Experience the most flexible way to profile .NET applications, ever.

 Slice and dice data using filters, the call tree, or diagrams.
 In addition to activating a specific filter, each control is constantly updated with up-to-date filtered information from other controls.

-Combine powerful filters to analyze virtually any aspect of your app.
+Combine powerful filters to analyze virtually any aspect of your application.
 Learn more »

 Use filters in any combination to slice and dice your profiling data.
 Four available filter types let you configure subject analysis, thread state, blocking GC and interval filters.
 After filters are applied, a set of time intervals or point events are created based on a specific condition, also reflected by other components.